 Medical University of Silesia

-Silesia is also a place of activities of many universities, which are characterised by a high level of education not only on a Polish scale but also on a regional scale.
+Silesia is also a place of activities for many universities, which are characterised by a high level of education not only on a Polish scale but also on a regional scale.
 Some fields of study, such as medicine, are of an exceptionally high level at Silesian universities.
 In general, medical studies at Polish universities are very popular, both among domestic and foreign students.
-Moreover, in comparison with Western European universities, for example German or British ones, the conditions for studying in Poland and the studies themselves are relatively cheap.
+Moreover, in comparison with Western European universities, for example, German or British ones, the conditions for studying in Poland and the studies themselves are relatively cheap.

-In the case of medicine, Silesia boasts the renowned Medical University of Silesia, located in Katowice and other cities of the region (the university also has faculties in Bytom, Sosnowiec and Zabrze).
+In the case of medicine, Silesia boasts the renowned Medical University of Silesia, located in Katowice and other cities in the region (the university also has faculties in Bytom, Sosnowiec and Zabrze).
 Courses are taught in English in the faculties.
 Also, the admission process does not cause any problems for international students as it is fully conducted in English.
 Forms on the university website are also available in English, as is contact with administrative staff.
 The recruitment process is completely the same as for Polish students.

 Finally, studying medicine in Poland can be an opportunity to live here permanently.
 Medics of various specialisms are badly needed in the country.
 Considering the good salaries in relation to the relatively low cost of living, studying medicine in Poland opens the door to working here.
 Not necessarily in Silesia – a diploma from the Medical University of Silesia is a ticket to many renowned institutions across the entire country.